Content Search Flow#

 Click Search

-Text queries search both the visual collection (CLIP embeddings) and the textual collection (BGE embeddings).
+The text query feature searches both the visual collection (CLIP embeddings) and the textual collection BAAI General Embedding (BGE) embeddings.
 Textual results are reranked by a cross-encoder, and results from both modalities are merged using Reciprocal Rank Fusion (RRF).

 Select the Image Search tab